Ricardo Horta: Málaga

 On 12 July 2014, Horta signed a five-year deal with La Liga side Málaga.
 He made his debut in the competition on 23 August, starting in a 1–0 home win over Athletic Bilbao.

 Horta scored his first goal for on 6 January 2015, in a 2–0 defeat of Levante in the round of 16 of the Copa del Rey also at La Rosaleda Stadium.
-He finished his spell with 56 appearances in all competitions.
+He finished his spell with 56 appearances, three goals and one assist in all competitions; his only league goal was in a 3–2 victory against Getafe on 28 February.